 Temporary emergency exits on construction sites

 When construction sections are separated, temporary emergency exits and clearly guided escape routes are required.
 They must be appropriately marked, illuminated, and secured against falls.
 Temporary solutions should be robust, slip-resistant, and free of edges that make passage difficult.
 In dust-intensive areas, a combination of enclosure, negative-pressure containment, and pinpoint removal is sensible to avoid impaired visibility in the escape route.
+Regular functional checks, updated wayfinding as construction progresses, and barrier-free details such as ramps or flush thresholds support reliable interim use.

 Creating openings for emergency exits